Cisco-the-wayword/Bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

-**Bookstore** is a project to allow users access books in an online library where the details of each accessed vook is displayed and can easily be updated.
+**Bookstore** is a project to allow users access and provide details of current books in an online library where the details of each accessed book is displayed and can easily be updated.

 ## 🛠 Built With <a name="built-with"></a>
 - Gitflow
 - React
 - Javascript
+- Redux

 ### Tech Stack <a name="tech-stack"></a>